 A BAA codifies the business associate's responsibilities with respect to handling PHI.
 As such, it shifts considerable legal liability from the covered entity to the business associate.
 Violations of the HIPAA Privacy Rule can lead to both civil and criminal penalties, which can be substantial.
 A well-crafted BAA provides a critically important safeguard for the covered entity.

-A covered entity is still responsible for taking all reasonable steps necessary to cure a breach or resolve a violation, if one should occur, — but the BAA establishes the responsibility of the business associate to do everything in their power to protect the privacy of PHI.
+A covered entity is still responsible for taking all reasonable steps necessary to cure a breach or resolve a violation if one should occur, but the BAA establishes the responsibility of the business associate to do everything in its power to protect the privacy of PHI.